syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Annotations.md

 The PDF annotations may have an author-specific state associated with them.
 The state is not specified in the annotation itself, but it represents a separate text annotation ([Popup Annotation](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Interactive.PdfPopupAnnotation.html)).

-The Essential PDF supports adding the annotation comments and review status to the PDF document annotations.
+The Essential&reg; PDF supports adding the annotation comments and review status to the PDF document annotations.

 ### Adding comments to the PDF annotation